 - Payment of aids to charter schools. (a) Strikes language establishing payment periods in the first year of a charter school's operation. - (b) Establishes requirements for paying and withholding state aid after a charter school ceases to operate. - (c) Allows the commissioner to withhold aid to satisfy a directive to return federal or state funds. - (d) Allows the commissioner to withhold aid if a charter school, after receiving an undisputed invoice for goods or services, fails to pay within 75 business days the state of Minnesota, a school district, an intermediate school district, or a service cooperative. - Commissioner designation.
 Makes changes in terminology related to state-approved alternative programs. - Student planning.
-Makes a change in terminology related to state-approved alternative programs. - Eligible pupils.
+Makes a change in terminology related to state-approved alternative programs. - Program training.
+Removes a requirement that the commissioner provide additional training for evaluating early literacy skills and teaching reading to preschool children. - Makes this section effective the day following final enactment. - Minnesota reading corps program.
+Establishes a Minnesota Reading Corps program to provide AmeriCorps members with a data-based problem-solving model of literacy instruction to help train local Head Start program providers, other prekindergarten program providers, and staff in schools with students in kindergarten through grade 3 to evaluate and teach early literacy skills to children age 3 to grade 3.
+Requires literacy programs under this

+- subdivision to comply with the provisions governing literacy program goals and data use under the Head Start program. - Eligible pupils.
 Clarifies pupil eligibility for purposes of the graduation incentives program. - Eligible programs.
 Consistent with changes elsewhere in this bill, refers to a state-approved alternative program instead of alternative learning centers.
-Under the graduation incentives program, makes a high school junior or senior instead of a pupil between the ages of 16 and 21 eligible to enroll in a post secondary enrollment options course or program. - 47 Additional eligible program.
-Makes a technical change.

-- Pupil enrollment.
+Under the graduation incentives program, makes a high school junior or senior instead of a pupil between the ages of 16 and 21 eligible to enroll in a post secondary enrollment options course or program. - 48 Additional eligible program.
+Makes a technical change. - Pupil enrollment.
 Consistent with changes elsewhere in this bill, refers to a state-approved alternative program instead of an alternative learning center. - Early childhood family education revenue.
-Allows eligible schools to apply to the commissioner for grants to provide early childhood family education programs for American Indian families. - 50 Use of revenue.
-Requires districts to use integration revenue to increase and sustain students' interracial contacts and improve students' educational opportunities and outcomes sufficient to close the academic achievement gap between white and protected students.
+Allows eligible schools to apply to the commissioner for grants to provide early childhood family education programs for American Indian families. - 51 Use of revenue. (a) States that a district that develops a plan to integrate a racially isolated district need not implement the plan. - (b) Requires districts to use integration revenue to increase and sustain students' interracial contacts and improve students' educational opportunities and outcomes sufficient to close the academic achievement gap between white and protected students.

 Budget approval process.
+Requires districts annually by April 1 to submit an integration revenue budget to the commissioner for review and approval by April 30.
 Requires districts' integration revenue budgets to reflect the statutory uses for the integration revenue.